 eBooks have a number of characteristics that are quite different from printed books.
 In printed books the page length, margins, font-size, and spacing can be strictly controlled.
 This is not true for eBooks.
 The reader of an eBook can change the font-size and line-spacing.
 Thus, there is no fixed page length.
 In addition, eBooks can be read on a variety of devices such as kindles, cell phones, tablets, and desktop computers.
 Each of these devices will display the content differently.
 Thus, eBook formats have to allow for free-flowing content.
 For this reason, the major eBook formats are based on HTML, the language of the web.

-The major eBook formats are the MOBI and KF8 formats (used by Amazon) and the EPUB format used by most other eBooks.
+The major eBook formats are the MOBI, KF8, and KFX formats (used by Amazon) and the EPUB format used by most other eBooks.
 Since these formats are based on HTML, it makes sense to prepare your document in HTML format instead of relying on some conversion program.
-The original MOBI format only supported a limited subset of HTML.
-In 2011 Amazon introduced a newer format (KF8) that is used in the Kindle Fire as well as the newer Kindle readers.
-The newer kindle files contain an eBook in both the older MOBI format and the KF8 format.
+The original MOBI format (azw file extension) only supported a limited subset of HTML.
+In 2011 Amazon introduced the KF8 format (azw3 file extension) that is supported in fourth generation and later kindle readers.
+In 2015 Amazon introduced the KFX format (kfx file extension) that is supported in seventh generation and later kindle readers.

 We will use the following approach to constructing an eBook: